Narasimha-jampana/Code-Conveter-Make-Logic-Not-Language-/README.md

 - 💾 **Copy & share** — One‑click copy to clipboard or export converted code
 - 🛡️ **Input validation** — Basic error feedback for invalid or empty inputs

+## 🔄 Supported Conversions

+*(Update this list to match exactly what your app supports)*

+- Python ↔ JavaScript
+- Python ↔ Java
+- JavaScript ↔ Java
+- C++ ↔ Python
+- *(Add any other language pairs you implemented)*

+If you tell me the **exact languages** your converter handles, I can make this list precise.

 ## 🛠️ Tech Stack

 | Technology | Usage |